saasbook/hw-sinatra-saas-wordguesser/README.md

 This command starts the Rack appserver and the WEBrick webserver.
 Rack will look for `config.ru` and attempt to start our app based on the information there.
 If you're using Cloud9, you will see a small popup in the terminal with a URL to your running webapp.
-It will open in a new tab in the IDE.
+It will open in a new tab in the IDE if you click on it, but you should open up a fresh browser tab and paste in that URL.

-Point your Web browser at the running app and verify that you can get "Hello World".
+Point a new Web browser tab at the running app's URL and verify that you can see "Hello World".

-* What happens if you try to visit a non-root URL such as `https://workspace-username.c9.io/hello` and why? (your URL may vary)
+* What happens if you try to visit a non-root URL such as `https://workspace-username.c9.io/hello` and why? (your URL root will vary)

 > You'll get a humorous error message from the Sinatra framework, since
 > you don't have a route matching `get '/hello'` in your app.
 Since